learn-co-curriculum/phase-0-getting-code-with-git/README.md

 repository_.

 It's like saying "Hey, can I have the Louvre's version of _The Mona Lisa_?"
-The Louve would say, "No." If you were to create a perfect online duplicate by _forking_ it from `louvre/mona_lisa` to `your-name/mona_lisa`, and then were to clone from _that_ remote repository, then the Louvre can keep their copy and you can update your copy as you choose.
+The Louvre would say, "No." If you were to create a perfect online duplicate by _forking_ it from `louvre/mona_lisa` to `your-name/mona_lisa`, and then were to clone from _that_ remote repository, then the Louvre can keep their copy and you can update your copy as you choose.